arnoldtan/DSA4262-genomind88/README.md

 ## Example Dataset and Output

-An example dataset `example.json` has been included, with its corresponding output prediction `example_output.csv`.
-To replicate this, execute the following command:
+An example dataset `test_dataset.json` has been included, with its corresponding output prediction `example_output.csv`.
+To replicate this, execute the following command.
+It should return `output.csv` which is the corresponding output prediction file.

 ```
-python predict.py --dataset examples/example.json --model model/model.joblib --output examples/output.csv
+python predict.py --dataset test_dataset.json --model model.joblib --output output.csv
 ```